kumbulanit/t-sql/tech company/untitled/module 3/Lesson3_Using_Column_and_Table_Aliases.md

     emp.EmployeeID AS EmployeeID,
     emp.FirstName + ' ' + emp.LastName AS EmployeeName,
     dept.DepartmentName AS Department,
-    emp.Salary AS CurrentSalary,
+    emp.BaseSalary AS CurrentSalary,
-    AVG(emp.Salary) OVER (PARTITION BY emp.DepartmentID) AS DepartmentAverage FROM Employees emp
+    AVG(emp.BaseSalary) OVER (PARTITION BY emp.DepartmentID) AS DepartmentAverage FROM Employees emp
 INNER JOIN Departments dept ON emp.DepartmentID = dept.DepartmentID
 WHERE emp.IsActive = 1;